-But only with the outbreak of the Great Arab Revolt and the 1936 and 1939 events, and the general strike declared by the Arabs, causing the Jaffa port to be shut down for half a year, did the British government approve the unloading of goods at the Tel Aviv beaches.
+Only with the outbreak of the Great Arab Revolts of 1936 and 1939, and the general strike declared by the Arabs, causing the Jaffa port to be shut down for half a year, did the British government approve the unloading of goods at the Tel Aviv beaches.

 So the British would not regret their decision, the first wooden jetty was built at the north of the city, near the Yarkon estuary.
 It was built on a beach that was partly owned by the municipality, near the Levant Fair buildings, which were to be the warehouses of the new unloading port.